uconneeb/evolution/applets/stick-breaking.md

 </script>

 Notes:
-* This applet was written for the graduate course EEB-5349 (Phylogenetics), not EEB-2245 (Evolution), so don't panic if you are an EEB2245 student and have encountered this by accident!
 * b key breaks off fraction from the remainder (lavender) using a draw from Beta(1,alpha)
 * p key mimics pressing the b key until the remainder is tiny (0.001)
 * r key resets everything